yorek/fabric-conference-2025/demo-04 - agentic rag/02-langchain.md

-End-to-End RAG demo with LangChain and Chainlit can be found in the
+End-to-End RAG sample with LangChain and Chainlit can be found in the

 https://github.com/Azure-Samples/azure-sql-db-rag-langchain-chainlit

-repository
+repository.